prometheus/prometheus/docs/querying/operators.md

 Logical/set binary operators work as expected even if histogram samples are involved.
 They only check for the existence of a vector element and don't change their behavior depending on the sample type of an element (float or histogram).
+The `count` aggregation operator works similarly.

-The binary `+` operator between two native histograms and the `sum` aggregation operator to aggregate native histograms are fully supported.
+The binary `+` and `-` operators between two native histograms and the `sum` and `avg` aggregation operators to aggregate native histograms are fully supported.
 Even if the histograms involved have different bucket layouts, the buckets are automatically converted appropriately so that the operation can be performed.
 (With the currently supported bucket schemas, that's always possible.)
-If either operator has to sum up a mix of histogram samples and float samples, the corresponding vector element is removed from the output vector entirely.
+If either operator has to aggregate a mix of histogram samples and float samples, the corresponding vector element is removed from the output vector entirely.

+The binary `*` operator works between a native histogram and a float in any order, while the binary `/` operator can be used between a native histogram and a float in that exact order.

-All other operators do not behave in a meaningful way.
+All other operators (and unmentioned cases for the above operators) do not behave in a meaningful way.
 They either treat the histogram sample as if it were a float sample of value 0, or (in case of arithmetic operations between a scalar and a vector) they leave the histogram sample unchanged.
 This behavior will change to a meaningful one before native histograms are a stable feature.